 - You’re overwhelmed by charity appeals

-With the year-end comes a deluge of emails and appeal letters from multiple charities and you may wish you were on fewer mailing lists.
+With year-end comes a deluge of emails and appeal letters from multiple charities, and you may wish you were on fewer mailing lists.
 With a Giving Fund, you can recommend grants anonymously, and we’ll send the checks for you.